rosenloecher-it/enocean-mqtt-bridge/README.md

 Your USB gateway has an internal Enocean ID (== **Base** ID).
 Enocean IDs are used to identify devices and link device to each other by a teaching in process.
 If you want to manage different devices by **one** USB gateway, then you have to use different Enocean **sender** IDs!
-Otherwise multiple actors will react on each command, which might not what you want.
+Otherwise, multiple actors will react on each command, which might not what you want.
 (If you don't configure an Enocean **sender** ID, the Gateway Enocean **Base** ID is used at teaching in.)

 For each control channel you have to define your own Enocean **sender** IDs.
 You can free choose the IDs, but have to stay within the range